nineteendo/jsonyx/docs/source/get-started.rst

 .. tip::

-    - Using a :ref:`filter` instead of an index is more robust.
+    - A :ref:`filter` is more robust than an index.
-    - Using :class:`jsonyx.Manipulator` is faster.
+    - Use :class:`jsonyx.Manipulator` directly for better performance.

 Using the ``jsonyx`` application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^